Laar3/Spotify_Search/README.md

 This is something i found annoying with other downloaders which required you to go to the spotify website and copy the link, this does that for you.
 This program uses spotify-dl for the actual downloading part.

+Note:
+currently there is no windows version and I am running into quite a few bugs with the macos version, it does work perfectly on linux though :)

 # Installation

 Dependancies: